accounts-js/accounts/README.md

 Based on your requirements it can be advantageous to deploy a single accounts server which is then consumed by multiple apps.

-The following examples will show you how to setup a GraphQL server which can be used to authenticate requests via JWT token.
+The following examples will show you how to set up a GraphQL server which can be used to authenticate requests via JWT token.

-First start an accounts server:
+First, start an accounts server:

 ```javascript
 import accountsBoost from '@accounts/boost';